IlhakPark/IlhakPark/README.md

 - 👋 Hi, I’m Ilhak Park.
 - 👀 I’m looking for an actuarial/data analyst job.
-- 🌱 I’m currently learning Data Science at Ryerson University.
+- 🌱 I studied actuarial science and data analytics.
 - 📫 Reach out at parkilhak@gmail.com or linkedin.com/in/ilhakpark

 <!---